LoginRadius/engineering-portal/content/engineering/implementing-oidc-sso-loginradius-as-identity-provider/index.md

 ### Setting Up the Callback Endpoint

 * A callback endpoint is defined in the application, typically as `/api/callback`.
-This endpoint is responsible for handling the callback from the OIDC provider after the user has been authenticated.
+This endpoint handles the callback from the OIDC provider after the user has been authenticated.
 * When the user authenticates successfully, the OIDC provider redirects the user back to the application with an authorization code included in the query parameters.
 * The application then exchanges this authorization code for an access token by calling the exchange method on the OAuth2 configuration object.
 This exchange process is handled securely by the OAuth2 library, ensuring that the application receives a valid access token.